digital-carrot-app/website/content/docs/privacy_policy.md

 - Never sell or share any of your information with third parties.
 - Never use any of your information for advertising or marketing purposes.
 - Always handle your data in a responsible manner.
-This following industry standard security best practices such as end to end encryption.
+We strive to follow industry best practices such as securing your data with end to end encryption.

 All data that you provide to the Digital Carrot app will be fully private and will not be accessible to anyone else.